Updated July 3, 2023

 An HTML link can be a link or a hyperlink.
-This is used to redirect to another page, image, websites it can be anything.
-They also used to navigate on the same page for the particular section.
-They used to render data, document just by clicking them.
-We just wrap our document, images, url or data inside text.
-It can also point to a file, object or anything on the same page or on the different page depends upon the requirement.
-When we hover the mouse over the HTML link it changes the cursor to some different icon.
+This redirects to another page, image, or website; it can be anything.
+They are also used to navigate on the same page for a particular section.
+They used to render data and documents just by clicking them.
+We wrap our document, images, url, or data inside text.
+Depending upon the requirement, it can also point to a file, object, or anything on the same page or a different page.
+When we hover the mouse over the HTML link, it changes the cursor to an other icon.
 We can discuss how they work and how to create them in the next section of our article.
-In this topic, we are going to learn about HTML Text Link.
+In this topic, we are going to learn about HTML Text links.

 Syntax for HTML Link

-We can follow to create our very first HTML Link from the following syntax below.
-In the given syntax below we are going to use a different tag, attributes, and their corresponding properties.
+We can create our first HTML Link from the following syntax below.
+We will use a different tag, attributes, and corresponding properties in the given syntax below.

 <a href="your url">Link your corresponding text here</a>

-In the above syntax, we are using the anchor tag to create an html link or a hyperlink.
+In the above syntax, we use the anchor tag to create an html link or a hyperlink.
 We will discuss this anchor tag in detail.

-The anchor tag is a tag through which we can attach or link our text, phrase or word to create an external or internal link.
-By using anchor tag we create URL into our pages that can be used to navigate to any other page, website or within the same section on the page.
+The anchor tag is a tag through which we can attach or link our text, phrase, or word to create an external or internal link.
+By using an anchor tag; we make a URL into our pages that can be used to navigate to any other page, website or within the same section on the page.

-By using anchor tag we have many advantages that are mentioned below.
+Using the anchor tag, we have many advantages mentioned below.

-- No Scrolling: By using html link or we can say html internal links we do not need to worry about scrolling on really long pages we can just click on that link to find the desired section on the same page.
-So it makes easy to find any data or section on the page.
+- No Scrolling: By using the html link or html internal links, we do not need to worry about scrolling on really long pages; we can click on that link to find the desired section page.
+So it makes it easy to find any data or section on the page.